VOL. IV - APPENDIX C

 In 1901 Ruth, a widow and was living with her widowed brother in law James Marchant and his children at Pinkle Farm, Bodle St Green.
 Ruth remarried in 1902.
 Her second husband was Daniel Cornford.
 Daniel was the son of Charles Cornford (1835 to 1914) and Sarah Manser (1834 to ?).
 Daniel had been married previously.
 He married his first wife Eliza Mary Rogers in 1884 in Uckfield and they had three children, before Eliza died on 14 November 1900.

-• Harriet Cornford.
+• Harriet Rose Cornford.
 Born 15 September 1885 in Mayfield.
+In 1921 Harriet, aged 36, was a domestic servant, living with and working for George Edward Russell, a 75 year old widower, at Hillside, Warbleton.
 In 1939 Harriet Cornford was a housekeeper working for Ellen M A Thornton, a solicitors clerk at 13, Riddlesdale Avenue, Royal Tunbridge Wells.
 Harriet Cornford of The Aged Pilgrims Home, 6, Cambridge Gardens, Tunbridge Wells, spinster died on 25 February 1962.
-Probate was granted to Aubrey Daniel Cornford, general stores proprietor and Constance Ruth Pont, married woman.
+Probate was granted to Aubrey Daniel Cornford, general stores proprietor and Constance Ruth Pont, married woman, her step siblings.

 • Luther Cornford.
 Born 10 October 1888 in Ashburnham.
-Luther married Lilly May Garratt in 1921 in Battle.
+Luther married Lilly May Garratt on 9 November 1921 in Dallington.
+Luther, aged 33 was a motor driver, son of Daniel Cornford, farmer.
+Lilly was 35 years old, daughter of Harry David Garratt (deceased), bricklayer.
 On 1 November 1923, Luther, a 35 year old farm labourer, his wife Lilly and their 8 month old daughter, all of Great Sprays Farm, Netherfield near Battle set sail for Australia on the S S Ballart arriving in Sydney in December 1923.
 Luther enlisted in the Australian Forces for the duration of World War II.
 He died on 13 July 1965 in Caringbah and was buried in Woronora Memorial Park, Sutherland.

 • Rowland Charles Cornford.
 Born 1892 in Ashburnham.
 Rowland married Mary C Beeney in 1919 in Battle.
-They had one daughter.
+In 1921 Rowland was a 28 year old farmer living at Burnt Barnes with his 23 year old wife, on home duties.
+Their daughter was 1 year old.
 In 1930 Rowland was farming at Burnt Barns.
 In 1939 they were still farming at Burnt Barns.
 Rowland Charles Cornford of Rowmar, Marlpits Lane.
 Ninfield died on 10 March 1965.
 Probate was granted to Mary Cornford, widow.
 Mary Cornford died in 1983 in Hastings and Rother.

 In 1911 Daniel and Ruth were living at Great Spray Farm, Penhurst where Daniel was farming.
 Daniel, his sons and Ruth's son Sidney were all working on the farm.
 They had two children of their own